jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
 <div style="margin-top: 100px; text-align: left;">The Newton-Raphson Method is an iterative way of solving for roots of an equation.
-An approximation is improved by feeding it back into the reverse equation and averaging the two.</div>
+An approximation is improved by feeding it back into the reverse equation and averaging.</div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">Fun fact: a version of this method specific to finding square roots was known to the ancient Babylonians.</div>
+<div style="margin-bottom: 100px; text-align: left;">Fun fact: a version of this method allowing one to find square roots by hand was known to the ancient Babylonians.</div>
 @snapend

 @snap[midpoint span-65 text-05]